netomantonio/matrix-protocol/OIF_OPERATOR_INTELLIGENCE_FRAMEWORK.md

   current_coverage:
     - Oracle Coverage: "What % of needs does Knowledge Agent cover?"
     - Zion Coverage: "What % of needs does Workflow Agent cover?"
-    - Cross-Layer Coverage: "Is there sufficient synergy between layers?"
+    - Multi-Layer Coverage: "Is there sufficient synergy between layers? (organizational example)"

   identified_gaps:
     - gap_type: "Functional | Contextual | Domain-Specific | Integration"